-Headless commerce is the separation of your store’s front-end and back-end.
-A headless subscription build allows you to have as much flexibility, complexity and agility as your business requires.
-Contrast to platform builds, like Shopify or BigCommerce, headless allows for maximum customization.
+Headless commerce is a commerce architecture that allows for the separation of your brand’s front-end and back-end.
+A headless commerce architecture allows you to have as much flexibility, complexity and agility as your business requires.
+Contrast to traditional ecommerce platform builds, like Shopify or BigCommerce, headless allows for maximum customization.

-Being adaptable and agile in our increasing digital and interconnected world is the difference between a thriving business from one scraping to get by.
-Nowadays customers want to be able to buy products wherever they are.
-Quite simply, in the age of the attention economy, expecting customers to primarily go on their computer to shop your store is outdated thinking.
+Being adaptable and agile in our increasing digital and interconnected ecommerce world allows for exceptional customer experiences and separates you from your competition.
+Nowadays consumers want to be able to buy products wherever they are.
+Quite simply, in the age of the attention economy, expecting customers to primarily go on their computer to shop your store is outdated.

 It’s imperative for merchants to provide customers with options for their purchase power, such as wearable devices, through smart home speakers, or with a few quick clicks while scrolling social media on their phone.
 The rate of speed for these new touchpoints for customers to purchase is accelerated and a headless build allows you to capitalize on this opportunity.

 Who is best suited for headless commerce?